 The Company is an education management company headquartered in Vancouver, British Columbia, Canada that delivers advanced education via traditional face to face teaching and interactive technology to the global education market.
+With its partners and investors, both international and domestic, the Company is diversifying into affordable rental apartments targeted specifically at students and young adults.
 The Company is listed on the Toronto Stock Exchange (TSX) in Canada under the trading symbol "MBA" and quoted on the OTCQX-International under the trading symbol "MBAIF".